---

 `api.registerCodexAppServerExtensionFactory(...)` for Codex app-server-only

 middleware, but new result transforms should use the runtime-neutral API.
+The

-The Pi-only `api.registerEmbeddedExtensionFactory(...)` hook has been removed;
+embedded-runner-only `api.registerEmbeddedExtensionFactory(...)` hook has been

-Pi tool-result transforms must use runtime-neutral middleware.
+removed; embedded tool-result transforms must use runtime-neutral middleware.

 ### Terminal outcome classification